 In 30 years of serving clients, I’ve seen all sorts of situations, from clients who communicate poorly to those who seemingly can’t be pleased.
 Oftentimes, there were steps on my end I could take to make the situation better with any relationship.
-In this post, I’ll share with you the three core best practices I’ve learned for dealing with difficult customers.
+In this post, I’ll share with you the four core best practices I’ve learned for dealing with difficult customers.

 1. Write a Great SOW